 If you’re headed around to Oriental Bay or Mt Victoria you’ll pass Coenes hanging right out over the water.
 It’s a great position and a spot on the deck is ideal for brunch or lunch in the sunshine.

-Menu is standard brunch fair but the Corn Fritter was tasty, big breakfast substantial and the poached eggs cooked perfectly.
-Coffee was strong and good, the gin cocktail was perhaps over the top but nice and it was a very late brunch.
+The menu is standard brunch fair but the Corn Fritter was tasty, big breakfast substantial and the poached eggs cooked perfectly.
+The coffee was strong and good, the gin cocktail was perhaps over the top but nice and it was a very late brunch.

 Wellington Chocolate Factory